 Insight 02

-Officers expressed high trust in drone footage for situational awareness but frustration that it rarely reached dispatchers who could coordinate response.
+Officers expressed high confidence in aerial perspective for situational awareness, but frustration that it rarely reached dispatchers who coordinate response.
+Implication: The interface must surface drone feeds directly to dispatch, not just pilots.

 Insight 03

-Dispatchers maintain priority rankings mentally rather than in any system.
-Visual priority indicators could reduce cognitive burden.
+Dispatchers keep call priority rankings in their heads because no system shows severity at a glance.
+Implication: Visual priority indicators (color, position, iconography) could reduce cognitive burden.

 Research